Convenient and Affordable Small Kitchen Cookers

 Rice cookers bring foods to a boil quickly.
 Just set the timer and walk away!

-According to HamiltonBeach.com, rice and other grains are best prepared in a rice cooker opposed to a slow cooker.
-White rice can be cooked in as little as ten minutes in a rice cooker opposed to approximately 15 minutes in the microwave or 18 minutes in a regular pot on your stove top.
+According to HamiltonBeach.com, rice and other grains are best prepared in a rice cooker rather than a slow cooker.
+White rice can be cooked in as little as ten minutes in a rice cooker, compared to approximately 15 minutes in the microwave or 18 minutes in a regular pot on your stovetop.

 Hamilton Beach also recommends this type of kitchen appliance for preparing seafood and vegetables.
 Other sources suggest rice cookers as an ideal way to prepare eggs.